The International Capital Markets Review: France

-The entry into force of the Prospectus Regulation, resulted in a revamping of the French public offering regime.
+The entry into force of the Prospectus Regulation resulted in a revamping of the French public offering regime.
 This reform has been formalised by Ordinance No. 2019-1067 of 21 October 2019, Decree No. 2019-1097 dated 28 October 2019 and an order dated 7 November 2019.
 Furthermore, several amendments to French law and the RG-AMF were necessary for the correct 'negative' implementation under French law of the Prospectus Regulation.
-The rationale behind these changes was to:
+The rationale behind these changes was as follows:

 On June 2020, the AMF issued a new handbook entitled 'Guide to preparing prospectuses and information to be provided in the event of a public offering or admission to trading of financial securities'.
-This guide is divided into three sections: information to be provided in prospectuses; information to be provided if no prospectus is required; and AMF positions and recommendations regarding the different types of transactions (such as IPOs, mergers, etc.)
+This guide is divided into three sections: information to be provided in prospectuses; information to be provided if no prospectus is required; and AMF positions and recommendations regarding the different types of transactions (such as IPOs and mergers).

 It should be noted that in response to the severe economic crisis resulting from the covid-19 pandemic, the European Commission proposed a legislation package that would, inter alia, modify the Prospectus Regulation to create a new 'EU Recovery Prospectus' – a type of short-form prospectus – to facilitate the raising of capital in public markets.